hanswhan/hanswhan.github.io/essays/Ask-Smarter-and-Learn-Faster:-The-Science-of-Smart-Questions.md

 In conclusion, I realized that the depth and clarity of the response you get depend on how much effort you put into asking your question.
 There are millions of questions on Stack Overflow, and some of them have excellent answers, so it’s important to search for existing solutions before asking the same question and wasting other people’s time.
 While it’s true that many questions remain unanswered due to the sheer volume of posts submitted every day, a significant number go unanswered because they are not asked in the right way.
 It’s essential to acknowledge that even asking a question in a smart way does not guarantee an answer, as responses are provided by volunteers.
 Moreover, understanding that people on Stack Overflow are willing to help without compensation highlights the importance of respecting them by clearly explaining your problem.
 Just as your time is valuable, other people's time is valuable too.

+## Links

 Here is a link to the good example: [good](https://stackoverflow.com/questions/14220321/how-do-i-return-the-response-from-an-asynchronous-call)
 Here is a link to the bad example: [bad](https://stackoverflow.com/questions/79388715/meeting-rooms-iii-leetcode)

 - Used ChatGPT for grammar check only.